-E. Special Exception
+F. Special Exception

-A special exception allowing the installation of one (1) accessory apartment within a single family dwelling or its accessory structure shall be issued by the Zoning Board of Adjustment provided that all of the following conditions have been met:
+A special exception allowing the installation of one (1) accessory dwelling unit within a single family dwelling or its accessory structure shall be issued by the Zoning Board of Adjustment provided that all of the following conditions have been met:

 - 1. The appearance of the building remains essentially that of a single family dwelling. - 2.
 It shall be contrary to this ordinance to provide accessory apartment uses in duplexes or multi-family dwellings. - 3.
-The size of the accessory apartment shall not exceed the footprint of the existing single family dwelling or accessory structure. - 4.
+The size of the accessory apartment shall not exceed the footprint of the existing single family dwelling or accessory structure, except that no accessory dwelling unit shall be restricted to less than 750 square feet. - 4.
 One of the dwelling units must be owner occupied. - 5.
 Off-street paved or gravel parking shall be provided for at least four (4) vehicles.
 Garage parking is encouraged. - 6.
-The structure and lot shall not be converted to a condominium or any other form of legal ownership distinct from the ownership of the existing one family dwelling.
-The applicant shall record with the Registry of Deeds a notice of the Special Exceptions, including conditions of approval, in a form acceptable to the Board.
+An interior door shall be provided between the principal dwelling unit and the accessory dwelling unit, but is not required to remain unlocked.

-- 7. Prior to granting a Special Exception by the ZBA, the owner shall provide, as part of the ZBA case file, the following: - a.
+- 7. The structure and lot shall not be converted to a condominium or any other form of legal ownership distinct from the ownership of the existing one family dwelling.
+The applicant shall record with the Registry of Deeds a notice of the Special Exceptions, including conditions of approval, in a form acceptable to the Board. - 8.
+Prior to granting a Special Exception by the ZBA, the owner shall provide, as part of the ZBA case file, the following: - a.
 Demonstration of NHDES subsurface systems bureau construction approval for an on-site subsurface sewage disposal system capable of accommodating the combined wastewater discharge from the principle dwelling unit as well as the planned accessory apartment. - b.
 A floor plan of one-quarter inch (1/4") to the foot scale showing the proposed changes to the building or accessory structure addition. - c.
-A certified plot plan of the lot, with existing and proposed structures, parking, location of septic system and well. - 8.
+A certified plot plan of the lot, with existing and proposed structures, parking, location of septic system and well. - 9.
 Separate controls for heating, cooling and electrical service shall be accessible in each unit to meet local code requirements.
-(Amended March 10, 2015) - 9.
+(Amended March 10, 2015) - 10.
 In accordance with Article II, Part A, Section 2, no construction shall begin without first obtaining a building permit from the Building Inspector.
 As part of the application for a building permit to construct an accessory apartment, the owner shall provide the Building Inspector with a copy of his/her Special Exception granted under Section V. herein.
-There shall be no construction of the accessory apartment until the Building Inspector has issued the proper building permit. - Once any renovations or construction is complete, or the owner is ready to have a unit occupied, a request must be made to the Building Inspector for an Occupancy Permit.
-There will be no occupancy of the accessory apartment until the Building Inspector has issued a Certificate of Occupancy. - 11.
+There shall be no construction of the accessory apartment until the Building Inspector has issued the proper building permit. - 11.
+Once any renovations or construction is complete, or the owner is ready to have a unit occupied, a request must be made to the Building Inspector for an Occupancy Permit.
+There will be no occupancy of the accessory apartment until the Building Inspector has issued a Certificate of Occupancy. - 12.
 A purchaser of a home that had a Special Exception granted for an accessory apartment who wants to continue renting the accessory apartment must comply with all conditions of the permit previously granted, as well as comply with any current building or life safety codes.
-Any change to the prior conditions will require a new permit.
+Any change to the prior conditions will require a new permit. - G. Provisions